Pure point diffraction and entropy beyond the Euclidean space: Pure point diffraction implies zero topological entropy

 \section{Pure point diffraction implies zero topological entropy}

-In the section we provide a proof for Theorem \ref{the:secondMain} from the introduction, i.e.\ show that FLC Delone sets with uniform cluster frequencies have $0$ topological entropy, whenever they are pure point diffractive.
+In the section we show that FLC Delone sets with UPF have $0$ topological entropy, whenever they are pure point diffractive.
 In order to do this we will first need to prove a suitable version of the variational principle in our context.
-After this is done the result will follow by a straight forward generalization of the arguments from \cite{baake2007pure}, which we include for the convenience of the reader.
+After this is done the result will follow by a straightforward generalization of the arguments from \cite{baake2007pure}, which we include for the convenience of the reader.